morsapaes/hex-data-council/README.md

 #### Authentication :raised_hand:

-Before getting started, you need to register an app in the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) to get a hold of the [auth token](https://developer.twitter.com/en/docs/authentication/oauth-2-0/application-only) (`BEARER_TOKEN`).
+If you want to spin the demo up, you'll need to register an app in the [Twitter Developer Portal](https://developer.twitter.com/en/portal/dashboard) to get a hold of the [auth token](https://developer.twitter.com/en/docs/authentication/oauth-2-0/application-only) (`BEARER_TOKEN`).
 If you already have a Twitter developer account, the process should be pretty smooth!

 #### Getting the setup up and running